joseibanezlujan/Covid19/0-Covid-TEST.md

 # Data Extraction and Cleaning

-The data used for the analysis was obtained from [*Our World in Data*](https://ourworldindata.org/covid-deaths), as of November 20, 2022 I have filtered the data by continent = 'Europe' into two different tables.
+The data used for the analysis was obtained from [*Our World in Data*](https://ourworldindata.org/covid-deaths), as of November 20, 2022 I have filtered the data and saved all the data related to 'Europe' continent.
+After that I have used PowerQuery to define a valid data type for each colummn and saved two excel files with the following data.

 * Table "Euro_deaths": cases, deaths, diabetes prevalence, median age, cases and deaths per million, new cases per day.
 * Table "Vacu_euro": Vaccination data, full vaccinated population.

-After that I have cleaned the data which is not of interest for us from "Euro_deaths"
+After that imported both files into two SQL tables and cleaned the data which is not of interest for us from "Euro_deaths"

 ```sql
 ALTER TABLE Euro_deaths DROP COLUMN continent, total_cases_per_million,